yarlaw/discuss/README.md

-# stream-chat
+# discuss

-**stream-chat** is an interactive discussion application powered by Large Language Models (LLMs).
+dicuss is an interactive discussion application powered by Large Language Models (LLMs).
 It enables you to simulate multi-entity debates on any topic, where each entity can represent a unique persona, expert, or fictional character.
 Entities draw their knowledge from uploaded PDF documents or Wikipedia articles, and participate in turn-based discussions, responding to each other's arguments in lively, multi-cycle debates.

 ![image](https://github.com/user-attachments/assets/5f9da4b5-26e6-4ea4-ab20-f884eec13651)